-- Control path: A path across stacking links dedicated to carrying control traffic such as commands to program hardware or software image data for upgrades.
-A stack unit must join the control path to operate fully in the stack. - Default ports: Fastlron devices used the default-ports to define stacking port candidates.
-The stack default-ports command is deprecated in Release 08.0.90.
-However, the default-ports are still used internally to define which ports can be stacking ports.
-From Release 08.0.90, these ports are often referred to as valid-stack-ports or simply as stack-ports.
-See also the term Valid-stack-port set. - Direction: Every stack unit has one or two directions for linking to other units.
+- Direction: Every stack unit has one or two directions for linking to other units.
 Each direction is either a stack-port or stack-trunk.
 System output, for example, in show commands, uses "D0" or "dir 0" to indicate the first direction. - Dynamic configuration: A unit configuration that is dynamically learned by a new stack unit from the active controller.
 A dynamic configuration disappears when the unit leaves the stack.
 The configuration becomes a static configuration after you enter the write memory command. - Interprocessor Communications (IPC): The process by which proprietary packets are exchanged between stack unit CPUs. - IronStack: A set of Ruckus stackable units (maximum of twelve) and their connected stacking links so that all units can be accessed through their common connections.
 A single unit can manage the entire stack, and configurable entities, such as VLANs and trunk groups, can have members on multiple stack units. - Linear-topology trunk: A type of trunk available only in a two-unit stack to place stack-ports in both directions into a single trunk.
 The resulting trunk achieves the same redundancy as a two-unit ring and doubles the bandwidth of the stacking ports.
 All ports in the linear-topology trunk are used in forwarding between the two units, in contrast to a two-unit ring, which uses only one direction, even when two paths are available.
-For ICX 7750 devices, a linear-topology trunk may contain ports from two slots, for example, the configuration stack-trunk x/2/1 to x/2/6 x/3/1 to x/3/6.
 This feature is available in FastIron release 08.0.90 and later.
-Refer to Support for two-unit stack linear-topology trunks on page 36. - Non-Functioning stack unit: A stack unit that is recognized as a stack member, and is communicating with the active controller over the Control Path, but is in a non-functioning state.
+Refer to Support for two-unit stack linear-topology trunks on page 34. - Non-Functioning stack unit: A stack unit that is recognized as a stack member, and is communicating with the active controller over the Control Path, but is in a non-functioning state.
 A non-functioning stack unit will drop or discard traffic from non-stacked ports.
 This may be caused by an image or configuration mismatch. - Reserved / provisional unit: A unit configuration number that has no physical unit associated with it. - Sequential connection: Stack unit IDs, beginning with the active controller, are sequential.
 For example, 1, 3, 4, 6, 7 is sequential if active controller is 1.
 1, 7, 6, 4, 3 are non-sequential in a linear topology, but become sequential in a ring topology when counted from the other direction as: 1, 3, 4, 6, 7.
 Gaps in numbering are allowed. - Stack interactive-setup: An interactive tool that assists in discovering units and constructing a stacking system.
 The stack interactive-setup utility can also discover new links between existing stack units, enlarge a stacking trunk, or change a chain topology to a ring.
 The utility also provides an option for users to change member IDs interactively.